Godstime01/Godstime01/README.md

 - 👋 Hi, I’m @Godstime01
-- 👀 I’m interested in python, javascripts and Ruby
+- 👀 I’m interested in Python, Javascripts and Ruby
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development projects and Python projects
-- 📫 you can reach me on the following platform twitter - @M_i6ix
+- 📫 you can reach me on the following platform

+      twitter - @M_i6ix

 <!---